-Sit down or find a wall to steady yourself, because we just received a donation of koa wood.
+Sit down or find a wall to steady yourself, because we just received a donation of koa wood as part of our Manufacturing Waste Diversion program.
 If you’re a woodworking nerd, you know why that’s such a big deal.
 If you’ve never heard of koa, let us take you on a little trip to the islands to explain.

 Another threat to koa’s availability is land space.
 Much of the land where koa once thrived was cleared to make way for cattle farms and other agriculture.
 The young sprouts that crop up when a dead tree is moved are particularly appetizing to the cattle and pigs that now occupy the land.